This article has been updated from a post originally published on 4/20/16.

 Keep in mind, too, that although artificial sweeteners don’t directly promote tooth decay or weight gain, they’re not necessarily a license to eat and drink without caution.
 So-called “diet” products that contain aspartame, saccharin, xylitol, or Stevia still contain a mix of other ingredients, and it’s the total package that can affect your health.
 For example, although diet soda won’t cause tooth decay due to too much sugar, it can harm tooth enamel because it’s acidic and harsh on teeth.

-We all need reminders now and then.
+This might sound like obvious advice, but we all need reminders now and then.

 Whether the food and drinks you choose are sweet or not, it’s always best to brush and floss after a snack or meal.
 (Brush at least twice a day and floss once at minimum.)
 And remember, the sweeter the taste, the more important it is to brush afterward.